You want to go travelling, but why Australia?

 Let me tell you why Australia is the place for your big travel…

 It’s English Speaking

-I’m aware that English isn’t the first language of each person reading this, but it’s hell of a lot of people’s second language.
+I’m aware that English isn’t the first language of everyone reading this, but it’s a hell of a lot of people’s second language.
 So what?

 Well if it’s your first language, and this is your first real travel experience/working holiday, it makes it a lot easier if you can ask for directions, order from a menu or more importantly, ask for a beer in your own language.

 Going out of your comfort zone will enhance your experience but that can still be done in other ways.
 If this was my first working holiday, I’d be a little nervous and I’d pick an English speaking place over Japan for example.

 If it’s your second language, this still applies but it also forces you out of your comfort zone a little too, as well as puts an importance on using and improving your English, which will only be a huge benefit to you.
 Win Win I say!

 It seems like only a sentence or so ago we were speaking about comfort zones… Oh it was.